GeorgeTan615/GoogleCalendarApp/README.md

 # Google Calendar App

+## About
+A Python application that emulates the full functionality of Google Calendar using Google Calendar API, adhering to Test Driven Development approaches like black-box and white-box testing, mocking, etc.

 ## Run our program
 In order to run the program, users can either execute the [MyEventManager.py](MyEventManager.py) file or the [MyEventManagerApp.py](MyEventManagerApp.py) file.